 Injury concerns regarding players heading into the Sunday and Monday games can be critical.
-Each Saturday this entry will be dedicated to each player who appears on the official weekly NFL game status injury report and how his status may impact fantasy teams.
+Each Saturday this entry will be dedicated to those who appear on the official weekly NFL game status injury report and how their status may impact fantasy teams.

-Out: This is the easy one: The guy is not playing Sunday.
+Out: This is the easy one; the guy's not playing Sunday.

 Questionable (Q): This remains the most dreaded player designation.
 By definition it means a player is “uncertain to play.”
 How uncertain is uncertain?
-There is no percentage or measurement scale, so this classification remains rather vague.
+There is no percentage or measurement scale leaving this classification rather vague.
 Whether a player ends up active or inactive often comes down to a game-time decision based on how he feels on game-day morning or how he performs during warm-ups.
 Final inactives are due 90 minutes before kickoff.

 Doubtful (D): The doubtful designation means a player is unlikely to play that week.
 Rarely does a player labeled as doubtful end up playing, unless he experiences a major turnaround before game time.